Claudette Ortiz

-Biography
+Early life

-Early life and career beginnings
+Born on July 21, 1981, Ortiz is of Puerto Rican descent and was raised in Willingboro Township, New Jersey, where she attended Willingboro High School, as did the other members of City High.

-Ortiz is of Puerto Rican descent and was born on July 21, 1981, and raised in Willingboro Township, New Jersey, where she attended Willingboro High School, as did the other members of City High.
+Career

 2001–2003: City High

-City High began with Pardlo signing on as a solo artist.
-However, soon Pardlo's friend Toby and the producers decided that it should be a two-man group featured on the album.
-Soon after the two-man group began to work on their album the group became successful.
+City High began with Robbie Pardlo signing on as a solo artist.
+However, the producers decided that it should be a two-man group featured on the album.
+Soon after the two-man group began to work on their album, the group became successful.
 In order to stand out, the producers decided to add a female member.
-They chose Ortiz, another group member who also attended Willingboro High School.
+They chose Ortiz, a singer who had also attended Willingboro High School.
 During production, all three members did writing on the songs.
-The trio focused on trying to make lyrics that told a story, Toby noting that he got some inspiration for writing songs that tell stories from country music.
-A large number of the songs are based on real-life experiences the trio has experienced, such as "What Would You Do?".
+The trio focused on trying to create lyrics that told a story, with Toby noting that he drew inspiration for this from country music.
+A large number of the songs, such as "What Would You Do?", are based on the trio's real-life experiences.

-The group recorded "What Would You Do?" two years prior to the release of album, as it was featured in the Eddie Murphy film Life.
-It was not formally released, however, until 2001.
+The group recorded "What Would You Do?", formally released in 2001, two years prior to the release of their self-titled debut album, as it was featured in the comedy drama film Life.
 The group disbanded in 2003, failing to release another album despite their debut's success.

-In November 2002, Ortiz appeared on the episode "Jr's Dating Dilemma" on ABC's My Wife and Kids.
+In November 2002, Ortiz appeared as Amber, in the episode titled "Jr's Dating Dilemma", on ABC's My Wife and Kids.